 I put together a 40-day reading & journaling plan with many of the verses I go to when anxiety overwhelms me.
 Read about it here ~> 40 Bible Verses to Overcome Anxiety: FREE Reading and Journaling Guide

-4. Trust in The Lord More
+5. Trust in The Lord More

-More than just keeping my eyes fixed upon God, I need to trust Him.
-Trusting God when anxiety takes hold is tough, so I pray more.
-My prayer, over and over again, is that God will take the anxiety away and heal me of the PTSD.
+Last year, my prayer, over and over again, was that God would take the anxiety away and heal me of the PTSD.
 He hasn’t – yet -but I still trust Him.

 When I surrender and trust Him over and over again He fills me with Joy!